ivogeorg/ce-learning-progression-004-computation-and-io/README.md

 ### Overview

-This assignment introduces the GPIO pins of the micro:bit.
+This assignment introduces the GPIO pins of the micro:bit. _Refer to the [criteria](criteria.md) for submitted assignments!_

 ### Requirements